 Committees on Appeals can consider appeals on any issue regarding the scoring of all types of examinations, including oral tests, ratings of education and experience and performance assessments.
 Test results shall stand unless a Committee finds "manifest error" in the examination process that materially impacts the eligibility or relative standing of candidates.

-The Testing Division may request the CSC to pre-approve examination materials and rating keys before tests are administered.
+The Testing Division may request the Commission to pre-approve examination materials and rating keys before tests are administered.
 Commission prior approval is utilized for short-answer written test and test sections where there is a high level of confidence in the reliability of the exam materials.
 Answer keys that receive Commission prior approval are thereby exempted from post-examination candidate review.
 Prior approval accelerates examination scoring, which speeds the creation of eligible lists.

 Vacant Exempt Class Positions

 In accordance with Civil Service Law section 41(2), when an exempt class position becomes vacant, the Commission studies and evaluates the position to determine if it should remain within the exempt class.
 This evaluation must be completed within four months.
 Until the Commission decides that the position should properly continue within the exempt class, the job can be filled only on a temporary basis.

 In accordance with CSL Section 55-b, the Commission may "determine up to twelve hundred positions with duties such as can be performed by persons with a physical or mental disability who are found otherwise qualified to perform satisfactorily the duties of any such position."
 Upon such determination, these positions are classified in the non-competitive class.
 Once these positions are vacated, they automatically revert to the competitive class.
 An additional five hundred such positions may be reserved for veterans with disabilities under Section 55-c.